bkj05/LabReport3/index.md

 ![cd](cd1desktop.png)
 **Absolute Path to Working Directory**: `/home/user/benjaminkettorj/Desktop`

-Explanation: Running `cd` with a directory name as an argument changes the directory to the specified directory (`Documents` in this case).
+Explanation: Running `cd` with a directory name as an argument changes the directory to the specified directory (`Desktop` in this case).
 The output is not an error.

 ---